xanthophyll101/xanthO_final_project/README.md

 Essentially, you can make your own crochet patterns with this program.
 It includes the chain stitch, single crochet, and double crochet pattern symbols.

-Clicking on the crochet pattern symbols in the top-right will spawn the corresponding symbol.
-Move it where you want on the canvas, and then spawn another one.
+While in Select mode (marked with a mouse symbol), click on the crochet pattern symbols in the top-right to spawn the corresponding symbol.
+Switch over to Edit mode, move it where you want on the canvas, and then spawn another one.
 The rest you already know if you crochet at all: repeat, repeat, repeat!

 ### Controls:
     Edit/Select Mode - [/] respectively